Your source for forecasting tools, software, and books since 1993

 License

 There are no restrictions on what you do with Argon output, including resale of output or maps.
 However the actual database files and tables are copyrighted and uniquely watermarked.
-Our main concern is duplication and distribution in ways where others would be able to construct their own Argon system.
-We support the work of third-party add-ons or front-ends, and will announce any such work on our website.
+Our main concern is unauthorized cloning and reselling of the Argon system, not the output data.
+We support the work of third-party add-ons or front-end tools.

 Manual and documentation